 Support for pupils in mainstream education

-Instead of categorising students with 'special educational needs', or creating a special legal framework based on diagnoses of learning difficulties, the Legal Framework for Inclusive Education (Decree-Law No 54/2018, 6 July) aims to respond to students’ different needs.
+Instead of categorising students with 'special educational needs', or creating a special legal framework based on diagnoses of learning difficulties, the Legal Framework for Inclusive Education (Decree-Law No 54/2018, 6 July, in its current wording, conferred by Law No 116/2019, 13 September)) aims to respond to students’ different needs.
 It focusses on educational responses and mobilising health, employment, vocational training and social security resources, in complementary fashion and whenever considered necessary.

 Although this new regime is designed for all students and a wide range of educational needs, when it comes to enrolment or re-enrolment, the priority target group(s) are students: